 When I evaluate a scene for vivid sunrise/sunset color potential, I look for an opening on the horizon for the sunlight to pass through, pristine air (such as the clean air immediately after a rain) that won’t muddy the color, and clouds overhead and opposite the sun, to catch the color.

 Sunny days are generally no fun for nature photographers.
 In full sunlight, direct light mixed with dark shadows often forces nature photographers to choose between exposing for the highlights or the shadows (or to resort to multi-image blending).
 So when the sun is high, I generally hope for clouds or look for shade.

 Clouds diffuse the omni-directional sunlight—instead of originating from a single point, overcast light is spread evenly across the sky, filling shadows and painting the entire landscape in diffuse light.
 Similarly, whether caused by a single tree or a towering mountain, all shadow light is indirect.
-While the entire scene may be darker, the contrast range in shade is easily handled by a camera.
+While the entire scene may be darker, the range of tones in shade very easily handled by a camera.

 Flat gray sky or deep shade may appear dull and boring, but it’s usually the best light for midday photography.
-When skies are overcast, I can photograph all day—rather than seeking sweeping landscapes, in this light I tend to look for more intimate scenes that don’t include the sky.
-And when the midday sun shines bright, I try to find subjects in full shade.
+When skies are overcast, I can photograph all day—rather than seeking sweeping landscapes, in this light I tend to look for more intimate scenes that minimize or completely exclude the sky.
+And when the midday sun shines bright, I look for subjects in full shade.
 Overcast and shade is also the best light for blurring water because it requires longer shutter speeds.

 Another option for midday light is high-key photography that uses the overexposed sky as a brilliant background.
 Putting a backlit subject against the bright sky, I simply meter on my subject and blow out the sky.